Activiti/activiti-7-developers-guide/getting-started/getting-started-docker-compose.md

   * Docker for Desktop [Docker web site](https://www.docker.com/) or [Docker Toolbox](https://github.com/docker/toolbox/releases) for your OS
   * Docker-compose [Docker-compose page](https://docs.docker.com/compose/install/) if you use Docker for Desktop.
   * GNU Make.
 For Linux and Mac it is usually installed already, for Windows follow [Chocolatey GNU Make](https://chocolatey.org/packages/make) to install Make.
   * Git Bash Terminal .
-For Linux and Max it is usually pre-installed.
+For Linux and Maс it is usually pre-installed.
 For Windows, follow [Chocolatey Git Install](https://chocolatey.org/packages/git.install) to install Git Bash Terminal.

 ## Configure Your Environemnt